Dolphinholme: Community

 The village has a school (Dolphinholme Church of England Primary School), a village hall, a parish church (St Mark's C of E), a Methodist chapel, a pub (the Fleece Inn), a recreational ground, a tennis court and a bowling green.
 A Post Office visits the village hall on Tuesday and Thursday mornings from 10:00 am to midday.

 Most of the historic lower village is still intact, the remains of the mill are in what is now a private garden but the chimney is still standing, in a nearby field.
 A warehouse, associated with the mill has been converted into housing although it has been (somewhat confusingly) named 'The Mill'.

 There is a village show that takes place on the second Saturday of September each year in the village hall.
 It features vegetables, flowers, cooking, photography and a children's section.

-A village breakfast takes place in the Chapel on the second Saturday or every month (except July and August) from 8:30 am to 10:30 am and is open to all without booking.
-The Chapel also hosts a coffee morning every Tuesday from 10:00 am until midday which is also open to all without booking.
+A village breakfast takes place in the chapel on the second Saturday or every month (except July and August) from 8:30 am to 10:30 am and is open to all without booking.
+The chapel also hosts a coffee morning every Tuesday from 10:00 am until midday which is also open to all without booking.

-Jones Homes, an independent UK house builder owned by the Emerson Group, have completed the build of their Bowland Rise development in the village, further expanding the opportunities to the region.
+Jones Homes, an independent UK house builder owned by the Emerson Group, have completed the build of their Bowland Rise development in the village.